itsjoesullivan/van/2014/03/drawing-waveforms/index.md

 But luckily we aren't concerned with what each individual audio frame says; we just want enough of a snapshot to draw an accurate pixel.
 In other words, rendering audio waveforms should be limited by the dimensions of the rendering, not the length of the clip.

+So let's define a <code>maxSampleSize</code> which limits how many frames we count per pixel:

 ```javascript
 function summarizeFaster( data, pixels ) {
   var pixelLength = Math.round(data.length/pixels);